jixiangkid77/jixiangkid77.github.io/_pages/about.md

   enabled: false
 ---

-I am a doctoral candidate at Chiba University, where I work with Prof. Kazuteru Namba on the reliability of computing systems built on emerging memory technologies.
+I am a doctoral candidate in the Namba Laboratory at Chiba University, where I study the reliability of computing systems built on emerging memory technologies.

 My main research addresses the reliability of neural network inference on emerging non-volatile memory.
 In particular, I study how conductance drift in Phase Change Memory (PCM) degrades inference accuracy over time, and propose layer-aware selective protection strategies that concentrate limited protection resources on the weights that matter most.